 To be fair, Squarespace is not alone in presenting users with this headache - many other similar platforms don't cater for VAT MOSS.
 But it is something you should bear in mind if you're thinking of selling digital goods in the EU - you will need to spend time devising a workaround.

 Importing products into Squarespace

 If you are hoping to use Squarespace as your e-commerce solution, and are switching to it from another platform, you are probably wondering if you can import your products easily or whether you have to recreate your entire online store all over again.

 Well, the good news as far as imports goes is that if you are switching from Etsy, Shopify or Big Cartel, you're in luck: an import tool is available which will cater for these platforms.
-Other major platforms such as Bigcommerce or Volusion are not supported, however.
+Other major platforms such as Bigcommerce or Volusion are not supported with any import tools, however.